London Passes: the passes to London

 London Explorer Pass

-His goal is the same: save you money in the cost of tickets to visit museums and attractions, and in some cases even the queue at the ticket counters.
+Its goal is the same: to save you money in the cost of tickets to visit museums and attractions, and in some cases even the queue at the ticket counters.

 The operation is very simple.
 You actually purchase a package that includes a specific number of attractions.